CLIMBING, PADDLING AND FAMILY-FRIENDLY HIKING TRAILS

-The route from the center (starting point Asematie 11, 52700 Mäntyharju) is about 50 km long and takes about 2-3 days to paddle.
+The Mäntyharju-Repovesi paddling route from the center of Mäntyharju in the Kurkiniemi area (starting point Asematie 11, 52700 Mäntyharju) is about 50 km long and takes about 2-3 days of paddling.

-In the summer, canoes or kayaks can be rented in the center of Mäntyharju, from Linkkumylly equipment rental service (Asematie 10, 52700 Mäntyharju) and at Miekankoski (Miekankoskentie 942, 52700 Mäntyharju).
+In the summer, canoes or kayaks can be rented in the center of Mäntyharju, from Linkkumylly equipment rental service (Asematie 10, 52700 Mäntyharju) and at the cafe Miekankosken kahvila (Miekankoskentie 942, 52700 Mäntyharju).